-- 4 Click Add New ACL Rule to set up a rule. - 4a Filter Name: Enter a name to identify the firewall rule. - 4b Source IP Address: Enter the IP address of the computer that initializes traffic for the application or service. - 4c Destination IP Address: Enter the IP address of the computer to which traffic for the application or service is entering. - 4d Protocol: Select the protocol (ALL, TCP/UDP, TCP, UDP, ICMP or ICMPv6) used to transport the packets. - 4e Policy: Select whether to (ACCEPT, DROP, or REJECT) the packets. - 4f Direction: Select the direction (WAN to LAN, LAN to WAN, WAN to ROUTER, or LAN to ROUTER) of the traffic to which this rule applies. - 5 Select Enable Rate Limit to activate the rules you created.
+- 4 Click Add New Rule and use the following fields to configure and apply a new ACL (Access Control List) rule. - 4a Filter Name: Enter a name to identify the firewall rule. - 4b Source IP Address: Enter the IP address of the computer that initializes traffic for the application or service. - 4c Destination IP Address: Enter the IP address of the computer to which traffic for the application or service is entering. - 4d Protocol: Select the protocol (ALL, TCP/UDP, TCP, UDP, ICMP or ICMPv6) used to transport the packets. - 4e Policy: Select whether to (ACCEPT, DROP, or REJECT) the packets. - 4f Direction: Select the direction (WAN to LAN, LAN to WAN, WAN to ROUTER, or LAN to ROUTER) of the traffic to which this rule applies. - 5 Select Enable Rate Limit to activate the rules you created.
 Click OK.

-4.5.2 Parental Control
+5.6.2 Parental Control